 The Queen couldn’t have done it without him

-The Duke may be a secret feminist: He’s not intimidated by his powerful wife, always stands by her side, and in fact, is the only one allowed to take her on.
+The Duke may have been a secret feminist: He wasn’t intimidated by his powerful wife, always stood by her side, and in fact, was the only one allowed to take her on.
 “Prince Philip is the only man in the world who treats the Queen simply as another human being—I think she values that,” her former private secretary Lord Charteris reportedly said.
 “And, of course, it is not unknown for the Queen to tell the Duke to shut up.”
 The Queen’s grandson, Prince Harry, even told ABC News, “Without him, she would be slightly lost, I think.”
 Although she doesn’t often reveal her feelings for her husband, the Queen herself has acknowledged, in a rare show of vulnerability, “He has, quite simply, been my strength and stay all these years.
 I…owe him a debt greater than he would ever claim or we shall ever know.”
 Now that you know more about Prince Philip, browse these candid photos of the royal family you’ve never seen.